FRCTeam5458DigitalMinds/Training/Basics.md

 Variables act as containers of values, similar to in math.
 There are different variables for different types of data, but the main ones we use are **int, float, and bool.**
 1. **int** is used to store an integer, a whole number that can be either positive or negative.
 2. **float** is used to store a positive or negative number with a decimal.
-3. **bool** is used to store a true/false value.
-(Bool is short for boolean, but that doesn't really matter)
+3. **bool** is used to store a true/false value. (bool is short for boolean, but that doesn't really matter)
 4. As a side note, sometimes we use a double in place of a float if we want to store more decimal places (usually used for precise values).

 ## Declaring a Variable: